java-native-access/jna/www/FrequentlyAskedQuestions.md

     // Field is a pointer to an array of struct typedef struct _outerstruct5 {
       simplestruct* ptr_to_array; // use Structure.ByReference, and use
-                                  // Structure.toArray() to allocate array
+                                  // Structure.toArray() to allocate the array
     } outerstruct5;

     // struct pointers as return value or argument